melvin0008/skysportsapi/README.md

 ####List of Rugby Union Teams

-*British and Irish Lions
++British and Irish Lions
-*All Six Nations i.e England Wales France Ireland Italy Scotland *All teams of Aviva Championship
++All Six Nations i.e England Wales France Ireland Italy Scotland +All teams of Aviva Championship
-*All teams of Rugb Championship
++All teams of Rugb Championship
-*Guiness Pro 12 Teams
++Guiness Pro 12 Teams
-*All Top 14 Teams
++All Top 14 Teams

 ####List Of Rugby Teams
-*All Super League Teams
++All Super League Teams
-*All World Cup Teams
++All World Cup Teams

 More Sports and leagues coming